karajones/karajones.github.io/dlx/dlx3.md

 ### Downloading: Like uploading, but backwards

 Want to get something off of DLX and onto your computer?
-Again, you want to open up a Terminal that is *not* logged into the DLX.
+Again, you want to open up a Terminal that is *not* logged into DLX.
 Then just reverse the commands.

 Download `things.txt` from the home directory on DLX to whatever directory I’m currently in on my computer:
 ```